Registering literary works

 - Registering online

 During online registration you will be asked to upload the files that make up your work.
 If your work consists of many files, then it is better to create a single compressed archive of the work, using a utility such as WinZip, WinRar/Rar, 7-Zip, StuffIt, or Tar and upload this archive file during registration.
+(It is far more convenient to upload one .zip file than hundreds of individual files).

 - Registering by postal application